 Do I need more than one Project Type?

 Not necessarily.
 If all your cases follow the same general set of updates, you can build just one Project Type.
-However, if you handle multiple case types with different timelines or updates, creating separate Project Types will give clients a more accurate and personalized experience for the type of case they are assigned.
+However, if you handle multiple case types with different timelines or updates, creating separate Project Types gives clients a more accurate and personalized experience.

 2. Determine Your Phases

-Once you’ve chosen the Project Types you want to create, the next step is to define the Phases that make up each one.
-Remember, the content in these phases is what clients will receive as automatic case updates.
+Once you've chosen the Project Types you want to create, the next step is to define the Phases that make up each one.
+The content in these phases is what clients will receive as automatic case updates.

 Think of Phases as checkpoints in the case timeline: